 If you are using Windows-based Personally Owned Equipment (POE), you are responsible for purchasing and installing an ID badge/PIV reader (also known as a smart card reader).

 Note: Some laptops are equipped with an internal ID badge/PIV reader.
-Please refer to the list below for supported card readers on can purchase for use with POE:
+Please refer to the How to Access NCI Remote Apps knowledge article for a list of supported card readers on can purchase for use with POE.

 If you require assistance or encounter problems, please: